 Add a border around a sheet

-To add a border, such as a solid or dotted line around a sheet, you first add a square shape to the sheet, then change the shape’s attributes so it behaves like a border.
-For example, you change the size of the shape, give it no fill (as opposed to a colour fill) so that it doesn’t obscure other objects on the sheet and so on.
+To add a border, such as a solid or dotted line, around a sheet, you first add a square shape to the sheet, then change the shape’s attributes so it behaves like a border.
+For example, you change the size of the shape, give it no fill (as opposed to a color fill) so that it doesn’t obscure other objects on the sheet, and so on.

 In the Basic category, tap a square or rounded rectangle to add it.